 Continue to 5 of 13 below.

 - Summary: The coin is well worn.
 The design is clear and major elements are defined but are flat and lacking in detail.
+The major design elements will be clear and well defined.
+Finer details in the design and the higher points of the coin will be missing or worn flat.

 - Obverse: The details in the Indian's hair are beginning to show.
 The hair near the cheek and forehead is flat and lacking any detail.